sma/dart6502/README.md

         n = memory[address] & 0x80 != 0;
 ```

-And then it's obivous, isn't it?
+It's obivous, isn't it?
 The `c = ...` line will overwrite the current carry flag that is needed in the next line.
 So this is the fix to the bug:

 ```dart
         final inc = c ?
 1 : 0;